-When a patient has amblyopia, the brain focuses on one eye more than the other, virtually ignoring the “lazy” eye.
-If that eye is not stimulated properly, the nerve cells responsible for vision do not mature normally.
+When a person has amblyopia, the brain focuses on one eye more than the other, virtually ignoring the lazy eye.
+If that eye does not receive proper stimulation, the nerve cells responsible for vision do not mature as they should.

 The term “lazy eye” is misleading because the eye is not lazy.
-In fact, it is a developmental problem in the nerve connecting the eye to the brain, not a problem in the eye itself.
+The condition is a developmental problem in the nerve connecting the eye to the brain, not a problem in the eye itself.

 Treatment tends to be more effective the younger the child is.

-After a child is 8 years old, the likelihood of vision improvement drops significantly but can still be effective.
+After a child is 8 years old, the likelihood of vision improvement drops significantly, but treatment can still be effective.

 Treatment for underlying eye problems

-Many children who have unequal vision, or anisometropia, do not know they have an eye problem because the stronger eye and the brain compensate for the shortfall.
-The weaker eye gets progressively worse, and amblyopia develops.
+Many children with unequal vision or anisometropia do not know they have an eye problem because the stronger eye and the brain compensate for the shortfall.
+The weak eye gets progressively weaker, and amblyopia develops.
+Treatment includes:

-Glasses: A child with near-sightedness, far-sightedness, or astigmatism will be prescribed glasses.
-The child will have to wear them all the time so that the specialist can monitor how effective they are at improving the vision problems in the lazy eye.
+Doctors will prescribe glasses to a child with nearsightedness, farsightedness, or astigmatism.
+The child will have to wear the glasses all the time so that the specialist can monitor how effective they are at improving the vision problems in the lazy eye.
 Glasses may also correct an eye turn.
-Sometimes, glasses can solve the amblyopia, and no more treatment is required.
+Sometimes, glasses can solve amblyopia, and no more treatment is required.

-It is not uncommon for children to complain that their vision is better when they don’t wear the glasses.
-They need to be encouraged to wear them for the treatment to be effective.
+It is not uncommon for children to complain that their vision is better when they don’t wear glasses.
+Caregivers may need to encourage them to wear them for the treatment to be effective.

-Cataract surgery, or phacoemulsification: If a cataract is the cause of amblyopia, it can be surgically removed under either local or general anesthesia.
+If a cataract is the cause of amblyopia, doctors can surgically remove it under either local or general anesthesia.

-Correcting droopy eyelids: For some people, amblyopia is caused by an eyelid that is blocking the vision to the weaker eye.
+For some people, amblyopia results from an eyelid that blocks the vision of the weaker eye.
 In this case, the usual treatment is surgery to lift the eyelid.